Download a FREE E-Book with 20 Easy Weeknight Dinners

 Step 1: Preheat oven and prepare loaf pan

-To begin, preheat oven to 325F and line a 9×5 loaf pan with parchment paper.
+To begin, preheat oven to 325F and line a 9×5 loaf pan with parchment paper or spray it with a nonstick spray.
 Be sure to use a larger loaf pan because 8.5 x 4.5 loaf pans are too small for this recipe.

 Step 2: Mix cake batter

-Then, mix butter and sugar together until smooth and fluffy with an electric hand mixer.
+Then, mix butter and sugar together until smooth and fluffy with an electric hand mixer or a stand mixer with a paddle attachment.
+This will create the tender crumb for your cake.
 Mix in eggs one at a time and then mix in the sour cream, milk, and vanilla extract.

-Next, in a separate bowl combine all purpose flour, baking powder, and salt.
+Next, in a separate large mixing bowl combine all purpose flour, baking powder, and a half teaspoon salt.
 Mix dry flour mixture into wet ingredients.

 Step 3: Fold in strawberries and bake